rdedhia/PoE_Paintball/README.md

 This is the repo for Team Ballz final project for Principals of Engineering (PoE).
-We built a robot that paints with paintballs, check out the website a poe.olin.edu/poe2014/ballz
+We built a robot that paints with paintballs, check out the website at http://poe.olin.edu/poe2014/ballz